-- 1. No fee may be charged in kindergarten through grade six for any regular school day activity including assemblies and field trips or for any snacks, materials, textbooks, instructional or school supplies. - An elementary school teacher may provide to a student's parent or guardian a suggested list of student supplies, as defined in this policy, for use during the regular school day so that a parent or guardian may furnish, on a voluntary basis, those supplies for student use.
-Such a list MUST include the following language: "Notice: The items on this list will be used during the regular school day.
+- No fee may be charged in kindergarten through grade six for any regular school day activity including assemblies and field trips or for any snacks, materials, textbooks, instructional or school supplies. - 2.
+An elementary school teacher may provide to a student's parent or guardian a suggested list of student supplies, as defined in this policy, for use during the regular school day so that a parent or guardian may furnish, on a voluntary basis, those supplies for student use.
+Such a list MUST include the following language: - "Notice: The items on this list will be used during the regular school day.
 They may be brought from home on a voluntary basis, otherwise, they will be furnished by the school." - 3.
 The school must provide any necessary school supplies not voluntarily furnished by a parent or guardian. - 4.
 A school may require a student at any grade level to provide materials or pay for an additional discretionary project if the student chooses a project in lieu of, or in addition to a required classroom project. - 5.
-A fee may be charged for extended-day kindergarten so long as the fee is on the board approved fee schedule and is fee waiver eligible. - B. Secondary Schools - 1.
-Fees may be charged in connection with an activity, class, or program provided, sponsored, or supported by the school for a student in a secondary school that takes place during the regular school day if the fee is on the Board approved fee schedule. - 2.
+A fee may be charged for extended-day kindergarten so long as the fee is on the board approved fee schedule and is fee waiver eligible.

+B. Secondary Schools

+- 1. Fees may be charged in connection with an activity, class, or program provided, sponsored, or supported by the school for a student in a secondary school that takes place during the regular school day if the fee is on the Board approved fee schedule. - 2.
 All fees are subject to the fee waiver provisions of this policy. - 3.
-If a secondary class is established or approved, which requires payment of fees or purchase of items for students to participate fully and to have the opportunity to acquire all skills and knowledge required for full credit or highest grades, the fees or costs for the class must be approved by and appear on the Board fee schedule and shall be subject to the fee waiver provisions of this policy. - 4.
-The school may require a secondary student to provide student supplies as defined in this policy. - 5.
+If a secondary class is established or approved, which requires payment of fees or purchase of items for students to participate fully and to have the opportunity to acquire all skills and knowledge required for full credit or highest grades, the fees or costs for the class must be approved by and appear on the Board fee schedule and shall be subject to the fee waiver provisions of this policy.

+- 4. The school may require a secondary student to provide student supplies as defined in this policy. - 5.
 If the school requires special shoes or items of clothing that meet specific requirements, including requesting a specific color, style, fabric, or imprint, the cost of the special shoes or items of clothing are considered a fee, and subject to fee waiver. - 6.
-Beginning in the 2022-2023 school year the school may not charge a fee for: - a.
-A textbook.
-A textbook fee may only be charged for concurrent enrollment or advanced placement courses, and these fees are subject to fee waivers. - b.
-"Textbook" means instructional material necessary for participation in a course or program, regardless of the format of the material including books, printed materials, consumable workbooks, computer hardware, software, or digital content and the cost of maintenance and replacement as a result of normal use. c.
-"Textbook" does not include instructional equipment. - 7.
+The school may not charge a fee for: - a.
+A textbook as provided in Utah Code 53G-7-603. - b.
+However, a school may charge a fee for a textbook used for a concurrent enrollment or advanced placement courses, and these fees are subject to fee waivers. - 7.
 Remedial courses and credit recovery fees are subject to all school fee requirements.
 These fees shall be placed on the school's fee schedule and are subject to fee waivers.
-Additionally, beginning with the 2022-23 school year, any instructional material provided for a student to complete a remedial course or credit recovery, is considered a textbook and therefore shall be provided free of charge.

-- 8. Schools may charge a fee for instructional equipment subject to fee waivers. - a.
+Any instructional material provided for a student to complete a remedial course or credit recovery, is considered a textbook and therefore shall be provided free of charge. - 8.
+Schools may charge a fee for instructional equipment subject to fee waivers. - a.
 "Instructional equipment" means equipment or supplies required for a student to use as part of a secondary course that become the property of the student upon exiting the course. - b.
 "Instructional equipment" includes course related tools or instruments. - 9.
 The school may charge the cost to access software, digital content, or other instructional materials that are required as part of an activity, course or program.
 These fees are subject to fee waiver.